Best LGA 1150 CPUs in 2023

-With Intel switching up socket compatibility for their CPUs almost every single generation, it can be hard to keep up with which hardware can be paired.
+With Intel switching up socket compatibility for its CPUs in almost every single generation, it can be hard to keep up with what might be the best LGA 1150 CPUs.
 It’s not particularly Intel being fickle for the sake of it.
-Unlike AMD who integrates much of the chipset functionality into their dies, Intel’s tech is almost completely reliant on the motherboard itself, which means each time they make alterations to improve CPU performance, motherboards must evolve to accommodate them.
+Unlike AMD, which integrates much of the chipset functionality into their dies, Intel’s tech is almost completely reliant on the motherboard itself, which means each time they make alterations to improve CPU performance, motherboards must evolve to accommodate them.

 This is just the way Intel has always done things.
 It can be infuriating at times, especially as tech moves so fast.
-You save for years for some hardware, and in the blink of an eye, it’s superseded by newer models; however, it doesn’t mean you can’t experiment with other compatibles.
-So, if you’re ready for a new CPU, but you’re perfectly happy keeping your LGA 1150 motherboard, let’s consider your options.
+You save for years for some hardware, and in the blink of an eye, it’s superseded by newer models.
+However, it doesn’t mean you can’t experiment with other compatibles.
+So, if you’re ready for a new chip, but you’re perfectly happy keeping your mobo, let’s consider some of the current best options.

 Even though it’s nice to play around with the latest and greatest CPUs, we’re not always living the silicone high life that you would expect.
 We’re constantly evaluating newer tech’s performance by comparing it with older models, so we know all about the best CPUs for LGA 1150 motherboards, and even their predecessors, LGA 1155 and LGA 1156.